ilyayunkin/StocksMonitor/README.md

 * Application - Controllers, interfaces.
 * WidgetsUi - QtWidgets-based GUI.

+## Building
+Refer to the Appveyor build script for detailed information.
+Generally it
+* Builds the project qith qmake.
+* Downloads openssl and adds to the distribution.

 ## Testing
 Unit-tests and benchmarks are provided in the Test dirrectory.
 They can me invoked:
 * From QtCreator.